DIES

 • density <float> Optional keyword that is used to scale the density values read from the cloud file with the constant float factor.

-• dust <filename> Specifies the file with the dust optical properties.
+• dust <filename> DIES.py: Specifies the file with the dust optical properties.
 The format is the same as for the CRT and SOC programs and is described in the separate section on dust .
 This is an obligatory keyword.
+DIES_MD.py: The argument is the name of a text file, which lists (with one entry per line) the names of the actual dust files (again, in the same format as for the CRT and SOC programmes).
+Therefore, the number of lines in that text file should be the same as the number of cells in the model.

 • forced <int> With argument int>0, instructs DIES to use the method of “forced first interaction” (i.e. each photon package is guaranteed to scatter or be absorbed at least once).